radareorg/radare2-book/remoting_capabilities.md

 You can learn radare2 remote capabilities by displaying the list of supported IO plugins: `radare2 -L`.

-A little example should help understanding.
-A typical remote session can be like this:
+A little example should make this clearer.
+A typical remote session might look like this:

 At the remote host1: